II: Reading Data & IPEDS

 • Note: “Go to working directory” can be useful to see what’s in the folder if you navigate away

-1. The old school vanilla R way setwd("<path to your script>")
+1. The old schoolbase R way setwd("<path to your script>")

 • But, this really isn’t usually the most efficient

-• As I say, if we organize our folder as outlined in this lesson, and use an R project, we shouldn’t need to change this much, but it’s inevitable you will every now and then
+• If we organize our folder as outlined in this lesson, and use an R project, we shouldn’t need to change this much, but it’s inevitable you will need to change it every now and then

 File Paths